 Upon successful completion of all classroom requirements, students are expected to begin the externship portion of their program.
 Externship must be successfully completed within three months from the date students begin their externship.
-Students must make up absences that occur during the externship to ensure that the required extern hours are completed prior to graduation.
+Students must make up absences that occur during the externship to ensure that the required extern hours are completed prior to graduation, excluding hours, days and regularly scheduled breaks.